The Truth About Beet Juice

 Why?
 Beets are rich in natural chemicals called nitrates.
 Through a chain reaction, your body changes nitrates into nitric oxide, which helps with blood flow and blood pressure.

-In other studies, drinking about two cups of beet juice daily or taking nitrate capsules reduced blood pressure in healthy adults, suggesting that dietary nitrates have a beneficial effect on blood flow and could be a natural approach to reducing the risk of heart disease.
+In some studies, drinking about 2 cups of beet juice daily or taking nitrate capsules lowered blood pressure in healthy adults.